newaetech/naeusb/wcid.md

 ### Feature Description

-The feature description has the following format:
+In our case, the feature description is used to specify that WINUSB should be used.
+This is done by setting the CompatibleID field to "WINUSB":

 ```C
 struct MS_COMP_ID_FEAT_DESC {